tonsky/tonsky.github.io/_posts/2014-08-12-irrelevant-things.md

 summary: "As a programmer on a way to technical excellency, you should teach yourself to constantly spot and reduce waste."
 ---

 I had a conversation once, whether trailing spaces should be removed from code or not.
 Real conversation, with an actual person, with “arguments”, “pros and cons”.
-Evan appeals to taste.
+Even appeals to taste.
 Half an hour lost on something that isn’t a problem at all.
 Trailing spaces are okay, not having trailing spaces is okay too, I guess; I’m only concerned when somebody cares about such irrelevant thing.

 A lot of people care, to be frank.
 Enough to have plugins written for all major editors to check, highlight, eliminate trailing spaces.
 To make invisible, not-a-problem thing bold, visible disaster.
 But I’m more or less fine with this waste, I can accept it being small compared to the fact there’s a whole bunch of _companies_ building their _businesses_ around to-do applications.
 Even guy who wrote JavaDoc generator for getters in Eclipse seems to be making Earth a better place compared to that.